bhakin/cse15l-lab-reports/CSE15L Week 6 Lab Report 3.md

 ---
 ![pic5](PrivateKey2.png)
 - The private key is stored in a folder called .ssh on my cs15l account.
-- The file that the private key is stored in is called the id_rsa and the id_rsa.pub is for the public key.
+- The file that the private key is stored in is called the id_rsa.
+- The file that the public key is stored in is called the id_rsa.pub.

 ---
 ![pic6](PushOnieng6_2.png)